VIDEO and TRANSCRIPT: Evangelicals Shooting their Own Wounded Divorcees (Closed Captioned)

 I would suggest four different types of people and organizations do.

-2. Some Christian marriage authors pretend that a pattern of abuse or adultery could never happen in Christian marriages and if it did, it would be easy to fix, if you were just a little less selfish had more sex prayed more submitted and learned communication skills.
+- Some Christian marriage authors pretend that a pattern of abuse or adultery could never happen in Christian marriages and if it did, it would be easy to fix, if you were just a little less selfish, had more sex, prayed more, submitted, and learned communication skills.

-3. Then there are the Christian radio programs like Focus on the Family.
-The perpetuate dangerous myths on their website, even though many of their radio guests acknowledge that abuse is serious.
+- Then there are Christian organizations like Focus on the Family.
+They perpetuate dangerous myths on their website, even though many of their radio guests acknowledge that abuse is serious.
+For examples, see 130 Examples of Abuse: https://lifesavingdivorce.com/130examples/ and Escape Plan: 50-Item Checklist: https://lifesavingdivorce.com/escape/.”

-4. Finally, there are the marriage-at-any-cost policy organizations they pretend to be fair and unbiased researchers.
-They show graphs and studies and they likely have the words “institute” or “research” or “studies” in their name, but they’ve got an agenda.
+- Finally, there are the marriage-at-any-cost policy organizations.
+They pretend to be fair and unbiased researchers.
+They show graphs and studies and likely have the words “institute” or “research” or “studies” in their name, but they’ve got an agenda.

 Their agenda is to scare people by